Researching the Culture of your New Country

 Final Thoughts

-Cultural research Culture shock Your best weapon to having a good experience with international moving is solid cultural research.
+Cultural research Culture shock Your best weapon for having a positive experience with international moving is solid cultural research.
 It serves as a bridge from your old life into a new one, reversing the struggle of adapting and forging it into something enjoyable.

-Take note of the social and cultural norms, styles of communication, religion, traditions, diet and work culture.
-These zones affect daily life and may be a factor in how well you adapt to your new home.
+Study the local customs, communication, religion, traditions, diet, and work culture.
+These zones have a bearing on your daily life and can affect how quickly you become accustomed to your new house.